• Ntc

 Limit the creativity

 Many use Facebook, Instagram, and other social networks to exert their creativity publicly.
 Users make posts, videos, and other types of content to ‘sell’ them across a broader range of audiences.
 It’s even evolved into a way of life for many.
-A sudden loss of access to Facebook and other social networks will harshly affect users’ creative zeal and even their daily lives.
+A sudden loss of access to Facebook and other social networks harshly affect users’ creative zeal and even their daily lives.

 Also: Social media rules in Nepal: List of what you can’t do?